sunshine

 • Standardized testing practice: CAASPP (California Assessment of Student Performance and Progress), advanced sixth grade testing (middle school math diagnostic tests)

-• Electives: English writing class (second grade and up, in small class settings), tennis, MPM, art, chess, science, individual piano classes etc.
+• Electives: English writing class (second grade and up, in small class settings), tennis, MPM, art, chess, LEGO/Robotics, individual piano classes etc.

 • The sessions for these classes last 8 weeks and fees are collected separately.